Walter Ulbricht: Early years

-Ulbricht was born in 1893 in Leipzig, Saxony, into a Protestant family to Pauline Ida (née Rothe) and Ernst August Ulbricht, an impoverished tailor.
+Ulbricht was born on 30 June 1893 in Leipzig, Saxony, into a Protestant family to Pauline Ida (née Rothe) and Ernst August Ulbricht, an impoverished tailor.
 He spent eight years in primary school (Volksschule) and this constituted all of his formal education since he left school to train as a joiner.
 Both his parents worked actively for the Social Democratic Party (SPD), which Walter joined in 1912.
 The young Ulbricht first learned about radical socialism at home in Leipzig's Naundörfchen workers' district before they moved to the Gottschedstrasse.

 First World War and the German Revolution

 Ulbricht served in the Imperial German Army during World War I from 1915 to 1917 in Galicia, on the Eastern Front, and in the Balkans.
 He deserted the Army in 1918, as he had opposed the war from the beginning.
 For this, he was sentenced to two months in prison.
 Shortly after his release, while stationed in Brussels, Ulbricht was arrested for having anti-war leaflets.
 He avoided further prosecution when the November Revolution broke due to collapse of Imperial Germany.

 In 1917 he became a member of the Independent Social Democratic Party (USPD) after it split off from the Social Democratic Party over support of Germany's participation in World War I.

 During the German Revolution of 1918, Ulbricht became a member of the soldier's soviet of his army corps.
 In 1919, he joined the Spartakusbund.